srisreedhar/Sphoorthi-FreeSummerClasses-2025/ClassNotes.md

 ```
 once the package is imported, we can call its functionalites using . operator

-if we want to use word then we can call it from msoffice
+if we want to use word then we can call it from msoffice,

 ```python
 ImportedPackageName.function(arg)